Ross Huffman, 509-457-9313

 Rachel Blomker, 360-701-3101

 YAKIMA – The Washington Department of Fish and Wildlife (WDFW) will temporarily close the Sheep Company Road target shooting range at the Wenas Wildlife Area near Selah for construction activity.
-Work is scheduled to start March 23 and last for about seven weeks.
+Work is scheduled to start March 23.

 WDFW crews will upgrade the access road and parking areas, construct a 25-yard and 100-yard range with backstops and side berms, install a concrete firing line and ADA-accessible shooting benches, and develop designated areas for shotgun and longer-distance target shooting.